nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Deleting a student: `delstu`

-Deletes the specified student from the address book.
+Deletes the specified student from the contact book.

 Format: `delstu NUSNET_ID`

 * Deletes the student with the specified NUSNET_ID from the contact book.

 Examples:
-* `delstu e0957499` deletes the student with the NUSNET_ID person in the contact book.
+* `delstu e0957499` deletes the student with the NUSNET_ID of `e0957499` in the contact book.

 Pro Tip:
 * If you cannot remember your student's NUSNET_ID, you could use `find Betsy` or `list` followed by `delstu <Betsy's NUSNET_ID>` to find and delete the student.